wikimatze/wikimatze.de/books/dynamics-in-software-development.md

   - the development
 - things you must cover in your organization/team (to can divide them but you need at least one person for it): program management, QA, Development, Marketing, Documentation/User Education
-- *"It’s a waste of time to try to sort out ownership"*
+- *"It's a waste of time to try to sort out ownership"*
 - unvarnished truth telling of someone other gives you a challenging and keep you highly motivated if you are a fighter nature
 - p 20: the power of focus and limiting